cybersokari/allure-report-deployer/README.md

 <h3 id="history-and-retries">🕗🔄 History and Retries</h3>
+This feature uses history and result files saved in Cloud Storage and requires a `STORAGE_BUCKET`.
 #### History
 Set `SHOW_HISTORY` to `true` to enable history in your incoming test report.
-This feature uses the history of your last archive in Cloud Storage, which means that you will need to enable `SHOW_HISTORY` so that your history file will be uploaded to storage for subsequent `SHOW_HISTORY` usage.
-This is enabled by default.
+This is enabled by default when `STORAGE_BUCKET` is provided.
 See how [Allure History works](https://allurereport.org/docs/history-and-retries/#tests-history)
 #### Retries
 Set `SHOW_RETRIES` to true to show retries in the incoming test report.
-This feature combines all the test result files from Cloud Storage before running the new report Enable `SHOW_RETRIES` so that all your test result files will be uploaded to Cloud Storage for subsequent test report generation.
+This feature combines all the test previous test result files from Cloud Storage before running the new report.
 See how [Allure Retries](https://allurereport.org/docs/history-and-retries/#how-to-keep-retries) work

 <h3 id="slack-integration">🛠️ Slack Integration</h2>